matrix-org/matrix-spec-proposals/proposals/3964-notifications-for-room-tags.md

-# MSCxxxx: Notifications for room tags
+# MSC3964: Notifications for room tags

 Users expect that a [room's tag](https://spec.matrix.org/v1.5/client-server-api/#room-tagging) has an impact on its notification settings. [^1]